 But rather be adaptable and flexible about the opportunities you get.
 No individual of an organization is knowledgeable of all positions, especially in a large company.

-In this case, a simple task of learning about other areas can be crucial to open you new doors.
+In this case, a simple task of learning about other areas can be crucial to open new doors.
 Remember that when trying to figure out how to prepare for a job fair.

 Sometimes the job fairs can offer excessive information to remember.
 The employer there might not be able to answer all your queries regarding the company you're applying to or the specifics about your job interests.